hmlongco/Resolver/Documentation/Scopes.md

 If you don't want this behavior, and if every request should get its own `unique` copy, specify it using the `unique` scope.

-**Note that value types, including structs, are never cached in the graph.**

 ## Scope: Shared<a name=shared></a>

 This scope stores a *weak* reference to the resolved instance.